Jameskmonger/creature-chess/README.md

 - Node.js
 - Docker w/ docker-compose
 - Yarn (`npm i -g yarn && yarn set version berry`)
-- A Fauna database with an access key in environment variable `CREATURE_CHESS_FAUNA_KEY`
-  - You can use [Fauna Dev](https://docs.fauna.com/fauna/current/integrations/dev.html) for this
 - Auth0 set up (see below)
 - **(optional)** A Docker bot with a token in environment variable `DISCORD_BOT_TOKEN`
 - **(optional)** A Sentry.io DSN in environment variable `SENTRY_DSN`